ShaunMadziva/take-home-task/README.md

 ## Submission by: Shaun Madziva

 I've used the template as provided and added my code in `user_monitoring/api.py` and my unit tests in `tests/api_test.py`.
-I managed attempt all the conditions and left comments in the code to explain my thinking.
+I managed to attempt all the conditions and left comments in the code to explain my thinking.

 ## Getting started